SJ23 Tech Tip B17, (Updated 2024-05-13) Bob Schimmel

 2. Plug a fitting - It is easier to plug a thru-hull fitting on the transom than under the hull.
 You can see the fitting over the transom and keep your head above water to do this job.

-3. Water gurgling into the cockpit while motoring - The narrow stern of an I.O.R. designed sail boat will squat under power or high speed sailing due to less reserve buoyancy at the stern.
+3. Water gurgling into the cockpit while motoring - The narrow stern of an I.O.R. designed sail boat will squat under power or high speed sailing due to less reserve buoyancy back there.
 But with the drain fittings above the water line, there should be minimal to no water flowing into the cockpit.
 The only time I have experienced water coming in is when sailing fast downwind (8+ knots) in big waves.

 4. Improved flow dynamics under the hull - The resistance of water flowing past an open hole below the water line is eliminated.
 This is a minor issue at hull speed but every bit counts when ghosting.
 See NOTE 2 below